yourkarma/cards/README.md

 Like `UITabBarController` and `UINavigationController` a convenience [`cardStackController`](https://github.com/yourkarma/cards/blob/master/Cards/CardStackController.swift#L49) property is provided as an extension on `UIViewController`.

 If side effects are necesarry before, during or after a transtion the [`CardStackTransitionCoordinator`](https://github.com/yourkarma/cards/blob/master/Cards/TransitionCoordinator.swift) can be used to get notified of these events.
+Additionally, a delegate is provided on CardStackController that notifies when cards will appear/disappear and did appear/disappear.

 The `CardViewController` uses an internal [`Card`](https://github.com/yourkarma/cards/blob/master/Cards/CardStackController.swift#L26) struct to keep track of which view controllers are being presented as cards and the associated view hierarchy and it's constraint.
 The card uses three custom `UIKit` subclasses to manage the appearance of the cards: